Kevin Spacey appears in court on sexual assault charge

 Actor Kevin Spacey arrives to face a sexual assault charge at Nantucket District Court in Nantucket, Massachusetts.
 Photograph: Brian Snyder/Reuters

-Actor Kevin Spacey is set to appear in a Massachusetts court on Monday to face a criminal charge that he sexually assaulted an 18-year-old man after plying him with alcohol at a bar in Nantucket more than two years ago.
+Actor Kevin Spacey appeared in a Massachusetts court on Monday to face a criminal charge that he sexually assaulted an 18-year-old man after plying him with alcohol at a bar in Nantucket more than two years ago.

-The former House of Cards star is scheduled to be arraigned in Nantucket District Court after being charged last month with one count of felony indecent assault and battery.
+The Oscar-winning actor did not enter a plea in Nantucket District Court after being charged last month with one count of felony indecent assault and battery.
 Spacey has said in court papers that he plans to plead not guilty.

-He had tried to avoid appearing in person at the hearing, on the beach resort island of Nantucket off the Massachusetts coast, saying in court papers that his “presence will amplify the negative publicity already generated in connection with this case”.
+Dressed in a gray suit and tie, Spacey did not speak during the brief pre-trial hearing.
+A judge ordered him not to contact his alleged victim, whom Reuters is not identifying as a victim of sex assault.

 Nantucket, normally quiet in early January, was packed with broadcast trucks on Monday.

-The 59-year-old actor is one of dozens of men in the entertainment industry, business and politics who have been accused of sexual misconduct since accusations against movie producer Harvey Weinstein in 2017 sparked the #MeToo movement.
+The 59-year-old former House of Cards star is one of dozens of men in the entertainment industry, business and politics who have been accused of sexual misconduct since accusations against movie producer Harvey Weinstein in 2017 sparked the #MeToo movement.

 Spacey became embroiled in controversy in October 2017 when actor Anthony Rapp accused him of trying to seduce him in 1986 when Rapp was 14.